MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-pipeline-component.md

 # [Studio UI](#tab/ui)

 To access components in Azure Machine Learning studio, or to share or reuse components across jobs in the workspace, you need to register the components.
-Follow the instructions at [Register component in your workspace](how-to-create-component-pipelines-ui.md#register-component-in-your-workspace) to register pipeline components.
+To register pipeline components, follow the instructions at [Register component in your workspace](how-to-create-component-pipelines-ui.md#register-component-in-your-workspace).
 After that, you can view and use the components in the studio asset library and components list page.

+---

 ### Use components in pipelines